SARE Grant Aids Farmer in Using Drones to Test N Applications October 2, 2017

 The NCR-SARE On-Farm Research

 A longtime advocate of on-farm research, Stevens has been conducting field trials on his farm since 1974 when he graduated from the University of Nebraska-Lincoln with a major in soil science.
 He has evaluated crop hybrids, fertility, population, seed treatments, fungicides, and nitrogen applications.
-In 2016 Dean and his wife and farming partner Debra applied for and received a $15,000, two-year NCR-SARE farmer/rancher producer grant to study how to conserve nitrogen use in corn production by applying a larger amount in-season, based on crop need.
+In 2016 Dean and his wife and farming partner Debra applied for and received a $15,000, two-year NCR-SARE farmer/rancher producer grant to study how to conserve nitrogen use in corn production by applying more N in-season, based on crop need.
 The project is:

 - assessing cutting-edge technologies for determining optimum nitrogen rates;

 - demonstrating the efficiency of applying a higher percentage of nitrogen in-season; and

 - using variable rate technology to apply precise nitrogen rates, based on data gathered from drone mounted sensors.

 This year, in the first year of the grant, the Stevens established their research study in a bottomland rainfed field of silty clay loam with some silt loam soils.
 They’re testing their current preplant nitrogen rate (160 lb/ac N) and two lower rates (100 and 75 lb/ac N), replicating each rate four times.
 By applying more nitrogen in-season, they can respond to each season's specific conditions.
 For example if early mineralization is higher than normal, the in-season N application rate can be decreased or if early season rains may have leached some nitrogen, rates can be increased.

 Good stewardship is also an important aspect of moving more of the nitrogen application to in-season based on plant need, Deb said, noting the practice could provide both environmental and economic benefit.